data-apis/scipy-2023-presentation/paper.rst

-discriminant analysis (LDA) as a representative test case, due to 1) LDA being a commonly used technique for finding a linear combination of features that distinguishes two or more classes of objects or events :cite:`McLachlan2005a` and 2) the implementation's use of singular value decomposition (SVD) for both classification and data projection.
+discriminant analysis (LDA) as a representative test case, due to 1) LDA being a commonly used technique for finding a linear combination of features that distinguishes two or more classes of objects or events :cite:`McLachlan2005a` and 2) the implementation's use of singular value decomposition (SVD), a widely used factorization technique, for both classification and data projection.